Nitinkharayatt/E-commerce-Website/README.md

 - Email: nitinsinghkharayat2002@gmail.com
 - LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/nitin-singh-b63926236)

-Thank you for visiting this repository and for your interest in my tasks!
+Thank you for visiting this repository and for your interest in my Project!